White-Raven/PowerEdge-shutup/README.md

 So yeah, bit more convoluted but it allows the servers to not be needing to be stable indefinitely to not risk to catch fire.

 I simply haven't included all that because it's a lot more cumbersome and needs to be kinda adapted to each setup and set of needs, and I'm clearly not going to do that.

+**I was told it is also working on iDrac8 (G13), but that beyond iDrac update 3.30.30.30, Dell has modified/removed the ability to control the fans via IMPI.